Laragear/SubscriptionsDemo/README.md

 $subscription = $user->subscription;
 ```

 For the case of users attached to multiple subscriptions, it always returns the latest subscribed from all active.
 You can use the ID of a subscription to retrieve it directly, as long it's active.
-It will also return `null` if it's not found or if expired.
+It will also return `null` if there is no active subscription found.

 ```php
 use App\Models\User;